ibm-cloud-docs/dr-automation-powervs/cli-plug-in.md

 4. You can use the CLI commands available for DR Automation.

-Refer to the full CLI documentation [{{site.data.keyword.DR_full}} DR Automation CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-dr-automation-cli-version).
+Refer to the full {{site.data.keyword.DR_full}} CLI documentation [DR Automation CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-dr-automation-cli-version),[PowerHA CLI](/docs/dr-automation-powervs?topic=dr-automation-powervs-dr-automation-cli-version) .